 I entered my artwork in art competitions and won some prizes.

-I showcased my work in some high end art fairs, but that seemed like a precarious way to try to earn money.
+I showcased my work in some high end art fairs, but that didn't excite me.

-As I floundered around trying to find a direction, I noticed that many members of the art groups I had joined seemed to struggle with creating art.
+As I searched for the idea behind that business, I noticed that many members of the art groups I had joined seemed to struggle with creating art.
 In many cases they never seemed to get any better.